Aermacchi M-345: Operational history

 During January 2017, Italy placed an initial order for five M-345s for the Italian Air Force (IAF).
 The service has a requirement for up to 45 aircraft to replace Aermacchi MB-339s used in both the basic training role and by the Frecce Tricolori aerobatic team.
 In June 2019, Italy placed a follow-on order for an additional 13 M-345s, bringing the total up to 18.

 In May 2020, the M-345 achieved its initial military certification.
 During January 2021, the IAF inducted its first pair of M-345 trainers; the type will replace the MB-339A as the service's second and third phases of its pilot training programme.
 In December 2020, the M-345 entered service, replacing Aermacchi MB-339 and supplementing MB-346 Master.
+The M-345 was initially the planned replacement of the MB-339PAN used by the Frecce Tricolori, however in 2024 this decision was reverted with the announcement that the aerobatic team would instead receive the larger, higher performance, twin-engine M-346, as the M-345 was judged not suitable for the large formation aerobatic flight of the Frecce Tricolori.

 In 2022, 61° Stormo which was established over 75 years prior operating from Lecce-Galatina Air Base, operates M-345, MB-339A/CD and M-346s supports flight training for international flight school.
+The T-345A officially entered service with the Italian Air Force in June 2025, with a ceremony marking the formal introduction of the M-345 and the phase-out of the MB-339A it replaces in the trainer role.